MASTER OF AUTOMOTIVE COMPUTING AND COMMUNICATIONS

 Deadline for EU Students

-original versions of APPLICATION DOCUMENTS (see above) to the address:
+original versions of APPLICATION DOCUMENTS uploaded in Step 1:

 And that’s it, your application process is finished!

 The results of application evaluation (ranking list of applicants) will be published at this web-page until the mid of July at the latest.
 If you are accepted, then you can enroll as described below.

 The number of admitted students per year will be 30.
 Accepted candidates will have to pay 1000 € tuition fee until the end of July at the latest (the rest of tuition fee has to be paid upon enrollment in September) for administrative and admission expenses, and as a confirmation that they are going to enroll in the study programme (in case a candidate does not enroll in the study programme, this amount will not be returned to him/her regardless of the withdrawal reason).
 Pursuant to a candidate’s payment, the Faculty will send the candidate a letter of acceptance and a contract.

 Enrolment takes place in Osijek in September before a winter semester begins.
 Please plan ahead and make all the necessary arrangements in time (visa, accommodation, etc.).
 These are not legitimate reasons for postponing the beginning of study obligations.
 Admission is possible in the winter semester only.

 ENROLMENT DATES: from September 16 to September 20, 2019